Can Twins Share A Crib? Co-Sleeping Explored

 Possible Crib Sharing Dangers

-Crib sharing is not without its dangers.
+To answer the question 'can twins share a crib', it's important to consider the potential dangers.
 The American Academy of Pediatrics recommends limiting cribs to just one baby.
 This recommendation is due to the risk of Sudden Infant Death Syndrome (SIDS) from problems like accidental suffocation.

 In this scenario, a second baby would be the same as placing a stuffed animal or loose bedding in the crib when examining the risks.
 This recommendation is listed along with ensuring your twin is put sleeping on their backs, and that the crib is free of everything but a firm mattress and a tightly fitted sheet.